Gepetto/gepetto-viewer-corba/README.md

 # Using the core framework: hppcorbaserver
 gepetto-gui -g ${OPTIONS} \
-  --load-plugin libhppwidgetsplugin.so \
+  --load-plugin hppwidgetsplugin.so \
-  --load-plugin libhppcorbaserverplugin.so \
+  --load-plugin hppcorbaserverplugin.so \
-  --load-plugin libremoteimuplugin.so
+  --load-plugin remoteimuplugin.so

 # Using the manipulation framework: hpp-manipulation-server
 gepetto-gui -g ${OPTIONS} \
-  --load-plugin libhppmanipulationwidgetsplugin.so \
+  --load-plugin hppmanipulationwidgetsplugin.so \
-  --load-plugin libhppmanipulationplugin.so \
+  --load-plugin hppmanipulationplugin.so \
-  --load-plugin libhppmonitoringplugin.so \
+  --load-plugin hppmonitoringplugin.so \
-  --load-plugin libremoteimuplugin.so
+  --load-plugin remoteimuplugin.so
 ```

 ###### Manually
 Open `${CMAKE_INSTALL_PREFIX}/etc/gepetto-gui/settings.conf` and write:
 ```
 [plugins]
-libhppcorbaserverplugin.so=true
+hppcorbaserverplugin.so=true
-libremoteimuplugin.so=true
+remoteimuplugin.so=true
-libhppwidgetsplugin.so=true
+hppwidgetsplugin.so=true
 ```

 The plugins are looked for in the directory `${CMAKE_INSTALL_PREFIX}/lib/gepetto-gui-plugins`